Our students have really enjoyed their swimming lessons this year. We've had...Read all

 Middle School caters for students from the ages of 10–13 from all nationalities and teaching takes place in both French and English.
 Extra language support is provided (at cost) for students with a limited level of English.

-Students are taught in specialist classrooms by subject specialists although for the first year, the younger ones still have their own classroom base and their personal tutor to guide them through the transfer from Primary School to Secondary.
+Students are taught by subject specialists although for the first year, the younger ones still have their own classroom base for most subjects.
+They also have their personal tutor to guide them through the transfer from Primary School to Secondary.

 Ages apply as of the 1st September, and students who are 14 on this date will normally start the two year programme leading to IGCSE examinations with the University of Cambridge.
 It is also possible for younger or older students to follow this programme if it is felt suitable.